The backround

 The employer requires the Union and its Employees to cease such means of expression, under penalty of disciplinary action.
 The Union then files a complaint under section 12 of the Labor Code.

-Before the Administrative Labor Tribunal (the “TAT”), the employer argued that the posters and stickers could cause concern among patients in the maternity ward.
+Before the Tribunal administratif du travail (the “TAT”), the employer argued that the posters and stickers could cause concern among patients in the maternity ward.
 According to the employer, this could undermine the relationship of trust that is essential between employees and patients, which is linked to the quality of care that must be provided.

 The employer also argued that freedom of expression and association must give way to the rights of beneficiaries to receive care in a peaceful environment.
 For beneficiaries, seeing posters or stickers stating that nurses are “overworked” is problematic and alarming.